TheOdinProject/curriculum/ruby/testing_ruby_with_rspec/introduction_to_rspec.md

 0 examples, 0 failures
 ```

 Let's add our first test.
 Let's say we want to create a calculator with a few methods that we want to test.
-True to TDD, we will write the tests prior to the code. <span id='tests-folder'>The `spec/` folder is where all your tests will live</span>.
+True to TDD, we will write the tests prior to the code.
+The `spec/` folder is where all your tests will live.
 Using `touch` on the command line or through your text editor, create `calculator_spec.rb` within the `spec/` folder and add the following lines:

 ```ruby
 #spec/calculator_spec.rb